Tuesday, October 26, 2021

 Final Assembly

-I also fabricated yet another sleeve out of closed-cell foam ("Neoprene") for the crystal canister.
+I also fabricated yet another sleeve out of closed-cell EVA foam for the crystal canister.

-The foam acts as both - mechanical and thermal insulation - it protects from mechanical shocks and rapid temperature changes of the crystal.
+The foam acts as both, mechanical and thermal insulation - it protects from mechanical shocks and rapid temperature changes of the crystal.
 It is also a good idea to have this insulation in place for protecting the crystal from a possible thermal shock when the Heat-shrink wrap is applied.
-There are strict specification how many degrees the temperature should rise over a period of time to avoid stress on the crystal.
+There is strict specification how many degrees the temperature should rise over a period of time to avoid stress on the crystal.

 Another layer of electrical tape covered the foam sleeves.